dann815/boxflaskjwt/README.md

 ### Step 0: Pull code
-Navigate to the folder you want to place this folder in ("./boxflaskjwt")
+Navigate to the folder you want to place this folder in
 ```
+cd ~/development
 git clone https://github.com/dann815/boxflaskjwt.git
 ```